nschlia/ffmpegfs/README.md

 This is free software: you are free to change and redistribute it under the terms of the GNU General Public License (GPL) version 3 or later.

-This manual is copyright \(C) 2010-2011 K. Henriksson and 2017 N. Schlia and may be distributed under GNU Free Documentation License 1.3 or later.
+Manual is copyright \(C) 2010-2011 K. Henriksson.
+This fork 2017 to present ny N. Schlia and may be distributed under GNU Free Documentation License 1.3 or later.